 In 2003, Rev. Ken MacLaren assumed the duties of Executive Director.
 OIM’s staff and volunteer base grew along with its weekly services.
 Street Outreach remained as the largest component of OIM’s work but other ministries included drop-in programs, a youth art program, Work Skills development as well as individualized advocacy and referrals.
 Behind the scenes, and playing a crucial role, is also a faithful team of “Innercity Intercessors” who prayed daily for this ministry.

-October 27th, 2013, marked the 25th anniversary of OIM's work.
+October 2018 marks the 30th anniversary of OIM’s work.
 Over the years OIM has offered care and support to all manner of people.
 OIM focuses specifically on those experiencing poverty and homelessness in Ottawa.
 OIM has served street youth, sex workers, released offenders, deinstitutionalized individuals with mental illnesses, the physically ill, the socially isolated, the elderly, the least and the lost.
 By coming alongside the wounded and vulnerable, by offering hope and practical care, by identifying and encouraging the use of their skills and talents, OIM seeks to communicate to the public and to its street friends that the poor and marginalized are valuable and capable community members.
-With this idea in mind, Ken MacLaren along with former Youth Outreach Worker, Jason Pino, developed a strength-based initiative called Passion 4 Youth in 2009.
-Today the program, now called Innercity Arts, is coordinated by current Youth Outreach Workers Moira Davis and Dana Cote, who have seen the group grow and change with the needs of Ottawa's most vulnerable street youth.
+With this idea in mind, OIM developed a strength-based initiative called Passion 4 Youth in 2009.
+Today the program, now called Innercity Arts, has seen a lot of growth and change with the needs of Ottawa’s most vulnerable street youth.